Deykun/github-usernames/README.md

-# Show user profile names instead of usernames on GitHub
+# User profile names instead of usernames on GitHub

 ## Why?

-In many organizations with company user accounts, the username is not easily associated with actual persons.
+In many organizations with company user accounts, the username is not easily associated with actual people.
 Instead of `@JimHelper` 🙂 and `@MichaelScott` 😅, you see `@dundermifflin_302512` 🤖 and `@dundermifflin_302513` 🤖 in pull requests and comments, which makes communication harder.

 Example:
 https://github.com/orgs/community/discussions/61959

 ### The solution

 The script available here swaps usernames with preferred names from profiles ex.
 Jim Helper, Jim H. (if available).
 It allows you to set custom names for picked users and limit these options only to users with specific patterns in their usernames.
-For instance, `dundermifflin` would swap names only for this organization
+For instance limit to `dundermifflin` would swap names only for this organization.

 ## Instalation